The Needham Question

 11. Dynastic cycle

 For thousands of years China has been ruled by different dynasties that went through a cycle of change.
 On foundation a dynasty would re-invigorate the whole country with reforms; which would then be followed by a period of consolidation with relative peace and prosperity.
 The final phase is of decadence, complacency and decline.
 Weakening central control led to revolts that swept a new dynasty to power.
+China was entering this last phase.

 There were opportunities for change in the failing days of the Qing dynasty.
 The Taiping Rebellion (1850-64) overran all of southern China and could easily have captured Beijing and overthrown the Manchu rulers had they wished.
 The strange mixture of Western and Chinese philosophy adopted by the Taipings would surely have reformed Chinese society and scientific work in particular.
 The ruinous death toll, expense, and damage of this rebellion took away any possibility of fundamental change thereafter.
-Belated Qing attempts at reform : The Hundred Days Reform and Self Strengthening Movement were too little and too late.
+Belated Qing attempts at reform : The Hundred Days Reform and Self Strengthening Movement were too little, too late.
 Any moves by Han Chinese to keep the ‘foreign’ Manchu dynasty in place were met with opposition particularly in the south.

 12. Linguistic limitations

 Some scholars believe that it was the limitations of the Chinese language that prevented progress.
-If a language can not express concepts clearly it would be a severe obstacle .
+If a language can not express concepts clearly it can become a severe obstacle .
 This idea is rather disproved by the fact that complex logical thoughts as set out in Euclid or Aristotle were able to be translated into Chinese without great difficulty.
 While it is true that many Chinese characters have multiple meanings which could make texts ambiguous, in actual fact this is not a problem in practice.
 Perhaps the very formal nature of the literary language used by scholars was an obstruction, but this is mainly because so few people could read and write this form of the language rather than a limitation of the descriptive power of the language itself.

 13. Racial characteristics

-It has to unfortunately be admitted that for years the western perception was that the Chinese race were considered ill suited to scientific research and development.
+It has to unfortunately be admitted that for years the general western perception was that the Chinese race were considered ill suited to scientific research and development.
 The American missionary Arthur Henderson Smith (1845-1932) wrote of the mind of a Chinese man: “He knows nothing about logical contradictions, and cares even less.
-He has learned by instinct the art of reconciling propositions which are inherently irreconcilable by violently affirming each of them paying no need whatever to their mutual relations.”
+He has learned by instinct the art of reconciling propositions which are inherently irreconcilable by violently affirming each of them paying no need whatever to their mutual relations”.
 Events have proved this view wholly incorrect.
 China’s space exploration program is as ambitious as America’s and it boasts world class radio telescopes and particle accelerators.
 There is no field in which Chinese science and technology is now, if not leading, at least of world class.

 Conclusions

-All these proposed answers to the Needham question, except the last one, do seem to have some merit.
+All these proposed answers to the Needham question, except the last one (13), do seem to have some merit.
 It would be easy for me to conclude by saying that no single factor wins out and that the true answer is some combination of them.
 If I am forced to choose the best candidate to answer the question it must be (5) ‘Locked in stasis’.
-Having recently read Lao She’s thought provoking book ‘Cat Country’ it is hard to escape the fact there was in the early 20th century a sense of being trapped in tradition, locked into old ways because that was how everything had always been done.
+Having recently read Lao She’s thought provoking book ‘Cat Country’ it is hard to escape the fact there was in the early 20th century a sense of being trapped by tradition, locked into old ways because that was how everything had always been done.
 The lessons of the Republican period (1911-1949) also sheds some light; reforms were introduced, western science was taught and western factories built but these attempts at change never took firm root and failed to prosper.
 I put this down to a defeatist attitude that had invaded all layers of society - that there was no point in trying to modernize, it was all bound to fail.
-Only the re-invigoration of national spirit that came with the foundation of the People’s Republic in 1949 was the necessary self belief created that China could succeed in the modern world.
+Only the re-invigoration of national spirit that came with the foundation of the People’s Republic in 1949 was the necessary self-belief created that China could still succeed in the modern world.
 It is the underlying aspiration of people that ultimately makes all the difference.
 China had truly stood up.